On the density of sets of the Euclidean plane avoiding distance 1

 As the running time of Algorithm \ref{algoowir} is lower for graphs with lots of symmetries, we get high symmetrical graphs by rotating by every angles $\frac{k\pi}{3}$ for $k \in \left[0,5\right]$.
 We call this operation the \emph{circling} operation.
 Deletion of orbits of lowest weight and circling reduces significantly the number of orbits.

-\subsection{A unit-distance graph $G$ that achieves $\alpha^*(G) \leq 0.25646$}
+\subsection{A unit-distance graph $G$ that achieves $\chi_f(G) \leq 1999983/512933 $}

 As we have already mentioned, our starting point is de Grey's intermediate graph $W$ (see \cite{DeGrey}).
-We iterate the process described in Subsection \ref{sub:manipulation} seven times.
+We iterated the process described in Subsection \ref{sub:manipulation} seven times.
 The last step of our construction is a circled graph of 607 vertices.
-This final graph results from six copies of a 316-vertex graph rotated with angles $\frac{k\pi}{3}$ for $k \in \left[0,5\right]$ around the origin.
-Thus we can fully describe it by giving the list of the 102 vertices whose polar angle is in $\left[0,\frac{\pi}{3}\right[$.
-As mentioned in \ref{sub:candidate}, we work with vertices of coordinates in $\left(\mathbb{Q}[\sqrt{3},\sqrt{11}]\right)^2$.
-Denoting $a+b\sqrt{3}+c\sqrt{11}+d\sqrt{33}$ by $(a,b,c,d)$, the vertices are:
+This graph is available at \url{https://www.labri.fr/perso/pecher/pmwiki/pmwiki.php/Research/AvoidingDistance1} together with a weight distribution close to the optimal that achieves an independance ratio of 512933/1999983.